Manuscript Submission FAQ

 Q. What are the style requirements for Applied Spectroscopy?

 A. It is our job to help you present your research as clearly and professionally as possible, and the author guidelines describe Applied Spectroscopy’s formatting and style requirements.
-The author guidelines can be found here: www.s-a-s.org/journal/authguide/
+The author guidelines can be found here.
+SAGE's LaTeX and Word templates can also be cound at https://us.sagepub.com/en-us/nam/manuscript-submission-guidelines#PreparingYourManuscript.

 Q. How do I obtain permission to use figures from a paper previously published in Applied Spectroscopy?